ConnorRHolton/ConnorRHolton/README.md

   - Python
   - C

-- I’m looking to collaborate on any programming projects, especially around game dev and computer vision.
+- I’m looking to collaborate on any programming projects, especially involving game development and computer vision.